Advertorial

 There are no quick fixes in patient safety—it is an ongoing journey.
 That’s why organizations like Nemours Children’s Health and CHOC make continuous learning a core pillar of their safety initiatives.

 “Sustaining improvement is not a one and done,” Godambe says.
 “It takes persistence.
 We have to focus on what every health system has learned and collaborate.
-At its most basic, it is about what did you learn today, and how can you share it?”
+It is about what did you learn today, and how can you share it?”

 For more information, please contact Fathma Rahman, global brand and marketing communications manager, Marketing, RLDatix, at fathma.rahman@rldatix.com.